Popular Stories

 (Credit: Getty)

-Many gardeners are hesitant to prune hydrangeas because they think it is counterproductive to get rid of the blooms, but that couldn’t be further from the truth.
+Many gardeners are hesitant to prune hydrangeas because they think it is counterproductive to remove the blooms, but that couldn’t be further from the truth.
 Pruning your hydrangea blooms will only help your shrub’s growth for next year.

 Only trim back the stems that flowered, making the cuts just above a plump pair of buds.